 He is best known for his Life series, a sweeping survey of animal and plant life on Earth, and his more recent studies of the impact of human activity on the environment.

-He is widely regarded as a British national treasure and a global icon of environmentalism.
+He is widely regarded as a national treasure of the United Kingdom and an icon of global environmentalism.

 contour